A Review of HIPAA and the Conduit Exception Rule

 The calls and texts going into and out of the covered entity are not stored by the vendor and are not required to be covered by a BAA.

-Dependability should be the most important consideration for providers and hospitals when evaluating a telephony partner.
+Dependability is likely the most important consideration for providers and hospitals when evaluating a telephony partner.
 Hospitals, more than most consumers, require extensive coverage, a plan in place for failover and redundancy, and easy change management—so they can focus on providing care for patients in need.

-- Failover and redundancy: Choose a telecommunications provider that has a backup to keep communications flowing.
+- Failover and redundancy: Choose a telecommunications provider that has a backup plan to keep communications flowing.
 If a phone provider isn’t reliable, then patients can suffer.
-Hospitals need to be able to receive calls to prevent any disruption of patient care.
+Hospitals need to receive calls to prevent any disruption of patient care.

 - Easy change management: Self-service phone number management can allow health networks to add and subtract numbers as needed.
 Scaling a phone network as a hospital system increases its footprint should be quick, easy, and not disruptive.

-- Coverage: Large hospital systems can cover multiple counties, and they need a telecommunications provider that can reach all their patients and providers.
+- Coverage: Large hospital systems can cover multiple counties, which means they need a flexible and expansive telecommunications provider that can reach all their patients and providers.

-A good IP voice carrier is going to provide more than just a dial tone to customers.
-Voice API functionality can help route call control, allowing incoming calls to be quickly routed to the right department: cardiology, neurology, scheduling, billing, etc.
+A good IP voice carrier provides more than just a dial tone to customers.
+Voice API functionality can allow incoming calls to be quickly routed to the right department: cardiology, neurology, scheduling, billing, etc.

 Customer service is key.
 Not only do hospitals need a reliable network, but they need a telecommunications provider at the ready to help with support.
-Large hospital systems also need to consider a provider that can offer enhanced 911 (e911) to route emergency personnel to the correct building and room if they are needed.
+Large hospital systems also need to consider a provider that can offer 911 with location management to route emergency personnel to the correct building and room, if they are needed.